citric acid

 Health Benefits

-- May help enhance nutrient absorption, particularly of minerals like iron and zinc.
+• May help enhance nutrient absorption, particularly minerals like iron.

 Storage Tips

-Citric acid should be stored in an airtight container in a cool, dry place, away from direct sunlight and moisture.
-Proper storage helps prevent clumping and maintains its effectiveness.
-It can be stored at room temperature and does not require refrigeration or freezing.
+Citric acid should be stored in an airtight container in a cool, dry place away from direct sunlight and moisture.
+This will prevent clumping and maintain its potency.
+Proper storage ensures it remains effective for its intended use, whether for culinary or cleaning purposes.
+It does not require refrigeration and can be kept at room temperature.

 Marnirni-apinthi Building, Lot Fourteen,